 Your employees are part of something bigger than their single position, right?
 Do they know that?
 Better yet, do they believe it?
 All employees want to know that what they do is essential, and through their contributions, the company can succeed.
 Your employees need to understand and share the organization’s vision.
 Think about what your company’s real purpose is.
 How can you share that value with your employees to give them a reason to believe they are each part of that success?

 EMPOWER EACH ONE—INDIVIDUALLY

 When people know what they’re doing well, they’ll keep doing it—or, even better, do more of it.
 Providing someone with recognition for their hard work, and positive feedback for their successes goes a long way with boosting morale and empowering your team to take the next step.
-Each of us have strengths, so it’s important to recognize each employee as individuals, with skills unique to them that make them an asset to the organization.
+Each of us has strengths, so it’s crucial to recognize each employee as individuals, with skills unique to them that make them an asset to the organization.